Airine/grpc-vs-kafka/README.md

 ### Kafka Client

-Ensure that the LocalClient is not commented out, while the other two are.
+Ensure that the KafkaClient is not commented out, while the other two are.
 ```java
 public static void main(String[] args){
     TestClient client =